rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Here, we first call `lock` on the `job_receiver` to acquire the mutex, then `unwrap` to panic on any errors, then `recv` to receive a `Job` from the channel.
 A final `unwrap` moves past those errors as well.
-What kinds of errors are we ignorning here?
+What kinds of errors are we ignoring here?
 Well, a mutex can be "poisoned", that is, if a thread is holding the mutex and panics, it enters a "poisoned" state.
-Almost all of the time, propogating this panic with `unwrap` is correct.
+Almost all of the time, propagating this panic with `unwrap` is correct.
 As for `recv`, it will return `Err` if the sending side has shut down, similar to how the `send` method returns `Err` if the receiving side shuts down.